There’s Plenty of Sparkle with the Arkansas Trail of Holiday Lights

 December means the Trail of Holiday of Lights in Arkansas.
 More than 60 communities around the state take part annually, brightening the holiday season for all to see.

 These suggested routes include one day and overnight trips so you have a variety to choose from.
 Not only will you see the lights of Christmas shine, there are also suggestions for additional things to do while you’re in the area.
-Twenty-one communities in the Northwest Arkansas area are participating and the events run the gamut from the huge Lights of the Ozarks in Fayetteville, complete with live camel rides to ice skating at the outdoor rink in Bentonville.
+Northwest Arkansas participating cities and the events run the gamut from the huge Lights of the Ozarks in Fayetteville, complete with live camel rides to ice skating at the outdoor rink in Bentonville.
 In Jasper you can get a look at “Arkansas Reindeer” — the elk living around the Buffalo National River.
 Fort Smith offers miniature train rides while Ozark has horse and buggy rides.

 In North Central Arkansas, Batesville shines with over a half-million lights throughout downtown.
 Ark.
 178 and the city limits of Bull Shoals will be twinkling as will Cotter and Gassville.
 The striking Cleburne County Courthouse in Heber Springs is decked out again this year as is the historic court square in Mountain View.
 If you’re in town on the appropriate dates in Mountain View, available in the brochure, you can listen to the glorious sounds of Caroling in the Caverns at Blanchard Springs.